GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 The frequency of 12 months dominates the spectral density.

-### Decomposition of a time series
+### Decomposition of time series
-Once we are certain about the seasonal frequency, we can start with the decomposition of the time series which is assumed to be the sum of
+Once we are certain about the seasonal frequency, we can start with the decomposition of the time series, which is assumed to be the sum of

-* an annual trend
+* an annual trend,
-* a seasonal component
+* a seasonal component, and
-* a non-correlated reminder component (i.e. white noise)
+* a non-correlated reminder component (i.e. white noise).

-To start with the annual component or "trend", we could use a 12 month running mean filter.
+To start with the annual component or "trend", we could use a 12 months running mean filter.
 In the following example, we will use the ``rollapply`` function for that:

 ```r
 annual_trend <- zoo::rollapply(tam$Ta, 12, mean, align = "center", fill = NA)